robcreel/num-cc/mentor-notes.md

 not absolutely necessary.
 The general rule of thumb I like to follow is when code is reusable - i.e., it's repeated - I can create a function (and maybe class) to house it.

-If you have other code you'd like me to look at before tomorrow, I'd be more than happy to.
+If you have other code you'd like me to look at before tomorrow, I'd be more than happy to do so.
 See you at Dev Together!

 Anish